tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US002 - Create a Job
+# US006 - Create a Task

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an HRM, I want to register a job that a collaborator need to have.
+As an organization employee, I want to create a new task in order to be further published.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each job registered should only have a name.
+>	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

+>	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**